 Benefits under b) and c) may be reduced for early payment, because the benefits would be paid earlier than the Scheme’s normal pension age.
 Some or all of your benefits could be protected from the reduction if you were contributing to the Scheme on 30 September 2006 and you are a protected member as defined in the Guide to the LGPS for Eligible Councillors.
 Your council can agree not to make any reduction on compassionate grounds.

-If your benefits are paid under c) on or after age 50 and before age 55, they would be subject to a tax charge under the Finance Act 2004.
+If your benefits are paid under c) before age 55, they would be subject to a tax charge under the Finance Act 2004.
 This would be in addition to the normal PAYE tax on your monthly pension.

 Benefits under d) would not be reduced for early payment.